Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 Take yourself back to school this month.
 What new genealogical skill would you like to learn or brush up on?
 Consider these options:

 Drop into the meeting of a local genealogical or historical society.
-Search online for such groups by using the name of your city or county and the phrase genealogical society or historical society, look for notices at the local library, or see the FGS website (Federation of Genealogical Societies).
+Search online for such groups by using the name of your city or county and the phrase genealogical society or historical society, look for notices at the local library, or see the NGS website (National Genealogical Society).
 You may meet kindred spirits, find out about classes, and discover opportunities to help your community preserve its history.
 Be prepared to pay a minimal fee to visit or join the group.

 Listen to a podcast.
 These online “radio shows” bring you genealogy education in an entertaining, portable format.
 Naturally, we love the free monthly Family Tree Magazine podcast, packed with tips from our editors and contributors.
 This podcast is hosted by Lisa Louise Cooke, who also hosts the free Genealogy Gems Podcast.
 The Genealogy Guys offer two educational podcasts.
 Find these and others via Apple Podcasts, Google Play Music, Spotify or your favorite podcast app.
 Or listen from your computer by visiting the websites and clicking on a recent episode.

 As you celebrate Family History Month, an unofficial observation by many genealogy organizations, take the opportunity to make family history more accessible.

 Contribute tombstone photos to crowdsourced collections at Find A Grave or BillionGraves.
 To find a nearby cemetery at Find A Grave, look under Cemeteries > Browse by Location; at BillionGraves, go to Research > Cemetery Search.
 Both sites also have mobile apps.
 Look for cemeteries with few tombstones already listed, and follow instructions to upload gravestone photos.